Port of Cherbourg Guide for Cruisers, France (UPDATED 2023)

-Visit also our cruise port guides to Le Havre, Marseille, Amsterdam, Dublin, Dover, Bilbao, La Coruna, Copenhagen, Helsinki, Tallinn, Oslo, Brugge (Bruges)
+Visit also our cruise port guides to Le Havre, Amsterdam, Bilbao, La Coruna, Lisbon, Brugge (Bruges)

-Port Cherbourg is protected by Cherbourg Harbour, the second-largest man-made harbour in the world, which has played a significant role since the 18th century due to its excellent strategic position.
-The harbour is home to one of three naval bases in France (besides Brest and Toulon) and holds an arsenal of the French Navy.
+The Port of Cherbourg is protected by Cherbourg Harbour, the second-largest man-made harbour in the world, home to one of three naval bases in France (besides Brest and Toulon).
 Cherbourg also serves passenger ferries to England (Portsmouth, Poole), Ireland (Rosslare, Dublin) and Spain (Bilbao).

-Cherbourg cruise ship terminal consists of two quays: Quai de France, where the majority of the cruise ships dock and Quai de Normandie, situated next to it.
+Cherbourg cruise ship terminal (Gare Maritime) consists of two quays: Quai de France, where the majority of the cruise ships dock, and Quai de Normandie, situated next to it.
 Both quays are located within a 15-minute walk from Cherbourg downtown.

 1. Cherbourg

-While there, you shouldn’t miss out to visit the town’s main landmarks.
+While there, you shouldn’t miss out on visiting the town’s main landmarks.
 Some of the main Cherbourg attractions are:

-• Parc Emmanuel Liais – A peaceful oasis is located only a stone’s throw from the old town.
+- Parc Emmanuel Liais – A peaceful oasis located only a stone’s throw from the old town.

 2. Mont Saint-Michel